RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 ## Notes

+* For the S32_BPill board the RotorHazard server must be version 3.0.0 or later.

 * The recommended voltage regulators for the board are Pololu [D36V28F5](https://www.pololu.com/product/3782) (5V) and Pololu [D24V22F3](https://www.pololu.com/product/2857) (3.3V).
 See [here for additional notes](files/PololuCompatibilityWithRaceTimer.txt) about Pololu voltage regulators.

 <a name="rtc"> </a>